 - Preheat the oven to anywhere between 450 to 475 degrees F (or 250 degrees C)

-- Place cauliflower florets on a large baking sheet.
-Drizzle extra virgin olive oil and toss to make sure florets are coated, add more EVOO as needed.
+- Place the cauliflower florets on a large baking sheet.
+Drizzle extra virgin olive oil and toss to make sure florets are coated, add more EVOO as needed but don't overdo it!

-- Combine cumin and harissa in a small dish.
+- Combine the cumin and harissa in a small dish.
 Season cauliflower with the spice mixture and a generous pinch of salt and black pepper.
 Toss again to combine.
 Spread cauliflower florets well on the baking sheet so that they are in one layer.

 - Cover the baking sheet with foil and place on the middle rack of your heated oven.
-Roast, covered, for 15 minutes, then carefully remove foil and return baking sheet to the oven.
-Roast for another 20 to 30 minutes or so, occasionally rotating the baking sheet and turning cauliflower florets over (using tongs).
-Cauliflower should be so tender and caramelized or even charred in some parts.
+Roast covered for 15 minutes, then carefully remove the foil and return the baking sheet to the oven.
+Roast for another 20 to 30 minutes or so, occasionally rotating the baking sheet and turning cauliflower florets over, using a pair of tongs.
+(Cauliflower should be so tender and caramelized or even charred in some parts).

 - Remove from heat and carefully transfer roasted cauliflower to a serving dish.
-Immediately hit with lemon juice, a little drizzle of tahini (if you like), toasted nuts and a little fresh parsley for garnish.
+Immediately add the lemon juice, a little drizzle of tahini (if you like), toasted nuts and a little fresh parsley for garnish.
 If you're like me and want even more flavor, sprinkle a bit more harissa spice.

 - Serve the tahini sauce in a bowl on the side for dipping.

 - How to Serve this Cauliflower: this roasted cauliflower is a super versetile dish.
 Great as an appetizer with tahini and warm pita bread.
 Or as a side dish next to your favorite entree like baked fish; lemon chicken; souvlaki; or Greek Keftede meatballs.